Amid pressure, UAW says Gary Jones is still president

 Barring an extension not likely to be granted until Saturday afternoon at the earliest, the union's contract with GM expires at 11:59 p.m.
 Saturday.
-Reaching a tentative agreement would only be beginning: leaders would need to get the deal ratified by a members rattled by the federal investigation.
+Reaching a tentative agreement would only be the beginning: leaders would need to get the deal ratified by members rattled by the federal investigation.

 "Ratification was going to be tough even if this wasn’t going on," said Kristin Dziczek, vice president of industry, labor and economics at the Ann Arbor-based Center for Automotive Research.
 "The members decide whether this is a good agreement or not."